The other side is appealing, what does that mean?

 What happens in an appeal?

-Generally, when a case is appealed, there must have been a legal or procedural error for the court to change the decision.
-In other words, the appellate court usually isn’t going to disturb decisions that have been made on the facts.
+Generally, when a case is appealed, one side is saying there was a legal or procedural error that would allow the court to change the decision.
+In other words, the Appellate Court won’t overturn a ruling just because you didn’t like the outcome.
 Instead, they will look to see whether the law was applied correctly and whether everything was done right.
 If a confession was used in a criminal case, was it gathered improperly (which should’ve led to exclusion)?
 Did the defendant receive ineffective counsel?
 Was there a significant legal error?

-In any case, usually, the appeals process just consists of lawyers writing briefs or “arguments” about why the higher court should or should not change what was decided.
+In any case, most appeals consist of lawyers writing briefs or “arguments” about why the higher court should or should not change what was decided.
 It is also important to note that either party can appeal a case.
 If the winning party isn’t satisfied with the amount of damages, for example, he may appeal.
 The only exception is a prosecutor in a criminal case, who is not allowed to appeal a verdict of not guilty.

 The appeals process is legally complex.
 If you are involved in a case and the other side is appealing, you need to get legal help from an experienced attorney.